Fillinlak3/logo-similarity/README.md

 # 🖼️ Logo Similarity Project

-Welcome to the **Logo Similarity** project — an initiative to intelligently group websites based on the visual similarity of their logos.
+**Logo Similarity** project — an initiative to intelligently group websites based on the visual similarity of their logos.
-No heavy clustering algorithms like K-Means or DBSCAN involved — just smart image analysis and thoughtful engineering.
+No heavyweight ML clustering (like K-Means or DBSCAN) — just efficient perceptual image analysis and hashing.

 ---